Itegories: Introduction

 The trace operator for partial functions is not only a particle style trace, but really a sum style trace, where the partial infinite sum operation is given by the join of partial functions.
 In fact, partial functions (more precisely partial injections) was one of the main motivating examples that led Haghverdi and Scott to studying traced unique decomposition categories.
 More precisely, it turns out that partial functions are in fact an example of Arbib and Manes' notion of a \emph{partially additive category} \cite{manes2012algebraic}, which is canonically a traced unique decomposition category that is also a traced coCartesian monoidal category \cite[Prop 3.1.4]{haghverdi2000categorical}.
-However, it turns out that partial functions are also the canonical example of a \emph{restriction category}.
-The motivation for the story of this paper is to give a restriction category perspective and explanation for the trace operator of partial functions.
+Partial functions are also the canonical example of a \emph{restriction category}.
+This paper is motivated by the desire to have a restriction category perspective and explanation for the trace operator on partial functions.
 More precisely, we are interested in studying trace operators for \emph{extensive} restriction categories.